How to Fix a Leggy Jade Plant

 If you have a space outside you house, you can also consider rotating the position of your plant by alternating through indoors and outdoors.

-You can opt to put it on your garden, porch or patio for several days during the week.
-However, make sure to keep an eye on pests that you might carry back indoors with your plant.
+You can choose to put it on your garden, porch or patio for several days during the week.
+However, make sure to keep an eye on pests and plant diseases that you might carry back indoors with your plant.

 This might be another problem that can arise in the future.